 Dogs are welcome but must be kept on a lead at all times, to avoid disturbing vulnerable wildlife.
 During the visitor season, well behaved dogs are allowed in our shop, only assistance dogs are allowed in the hall.
 During warm weather please do not leave your dog in your vehicle.
 Dog waste bins can be found at various locations in the park.

+There is a speed limit for all vehicles of 20mph in the park.
 There are no public rights of way in the park and it may be necessary on occasion for estate management reasons to temporarily close routes at short notice.
-Organised events are not permitted without the prior agreement of estate management, please email email@example.com for further information.
+Organised events are not permitted without the prior agreement of estate management, please email firstname.lastname@example.org for further information.

 1st April to 31st October 2017